noxymon-mekari/mkrgen/README.md

 <div style="text-align: center;">
   <h1>
-    Introducing the Ultimate Golang mkrgen Library
+    Production-Ready Microservices Boilerplate Generator
   </h1>
 </div>

-mkrgen is a CLI tool that allows users to spin up a Go project with the corresponding structure seamlessly.
-It also gives the option to integrate with one of the more popular Go frameworks (and the list is growing with new features)!
+> **Acknowledgment**: This project is a fork of [go-blueprint](https://github.com/Melkeydev/go-blueprint/) that has been enhanced and adjusted to fulfill a broader use case of generating production-ready microservices architecture and patterns.

+mkrgen is a powerful CLI tool that generates production-ready Go microservices with standardized architecture patterns.
+It provides comprehensive boilerplate code, advanced integrations, and enterprise-grade features to accelerate your microservices development from day one.

 ### Why Would I use this?

 - Easy to set up and install
+- Production-ready microservices architecture patterns
-- Have the entire Go structure already established
+- Complete Go project structure with enterprise-grade organization
-- Setting up a Go HTTP server (or Fasthttp with Fiber)
+- Advanced HTTP server setup with popular frameworks
+- Integrated database layers with multiple driver support
-- Integrate with a popular frameworks
+- Background job processing with Worker patterns
+- Kafka consumer implementations for event-driven architecture
+- Built-in observability and monitoring patterns
+- Docker and containerization support
+- CI/CD pipeline templates
+- Advanced frontend integrations (React, HTMX)
-- Focus on the actual code of your application
+- Focus on actual business logic instead of boilerplate setup

 ## Table of Contents